-- The candidate should have prior knowledge and experience in modelling and simulation of solar systems as well as software tools for solar irradiation, daylighting, building energy, parametric modelling and design software, and GIS.
+- Modelling and simulation of solar systems and software tools for solar irradiation, daylighting, building energy, parametric modelling design software, and geographical information systems.

 Applicants from non-English speaking countries outside EU/EEA/Switzerland must provide preliminary documentation of English language proficiency, in terms of an approved test.
 The following tests can be used: TOEFL, IELTS and Cambridge Certificate in Advanced English (CAE) or Cambridge Certificate of Proficiency in English (CPE).

-Further assessment of both written and oral English language skills and the ability to communicate fluently will be conducted in the continued selection process and during any interviews for all applicants.
+Further assessment of both written and oral English language skills and the ability to communicate fluently will be conducted in the continued selection process and during any interviews for the selected applicants.

 Preferred selection criteria

-- Prior knowledge or professional experience and ability in dealing with “solar cadastre” and dialogue with municipalities will be advantageous.
+- Prior knowledge or professional experience and ability in dealing with “solar cadastre” and dialogue with municipalities will be considered an advantage.